elastic/logstash/README.md

     13 examples, 0 failures
     Randomized with seed 8026

-If you want to run all the tests from source, do:
+If you want to run all the tests from source, keep in mind to run ```rake test:install-core``` beforehand, you can do:

     rake test